chrbratt/loggamera-home-assistant/README.md

 ## License

-This integration is developed for use with Hjo Energi AB's Loggamera IoT platform.
+This integration provides water temperature monitoring from Hjo Energi AB's lakes using their Loggamera IoT sensor platform.
+Specifically designed for accessing public water temperature data from Lake Vättern and Lake Mullsjön in Sweden.

 ---
 **Version**: 1.0.0 | **HACS Compatible** ✅